-Fortunately in the early 2000s, there was a shift in the youth development field away from prevention/intervention models towards positive youth development programming in out-of-school-time settings.
+In the early 2000s, there was a shift in the youth development field away from prevention/intervention models towards positive youth development programming in out-of-school-time settings.
 Longitudinal studies of prevention programs pointed to specific predictors of problem behaviors in youth and the programs' inabilities to demonstrate much positive influence over young people's choices and behaviors (Catalano, Berglund, Ryan, Lonczak, & Hawkins, 2004).
-Therefore, a positive youth development approach was adopted, which took a strengths-based approach to working with youth.
+Therefore, a positive youth development approach was adopted, which embraced a strengths-based methodology in working with youth.
 Instead of focusing on the potential ways young people could get involved in the juvenile justice or social services systems, youth workers crafted a nurturing environment where they defined goals based on young people's capacities, strengths and developmental needs.
-Benard (1991) iterates that the primary factor that came out of the research on positive developmental outcomes was the presence of a nurturing climate that fosters caring relationships, high expectations and opportunities for contribution.
+Benard (1991) iterates that the three primary factors from the research on positive developmental outcomes was the presence of a nurturing climate that fosters caring relationships, high expectations and opportunities for contribution.

 There is incredible power in an asset-based youth development model.
-As a white, middle class young person in the 1990s and early 2000s, I was privileged to benefit from positive youth development programming without all of the prevention strings attached.
-In the nurturing environment of an all girl's summer camp in northern Minnesota, the relationships I built with my fellow campers and counselors were foundational in shaping the person I am today.
-At 15 I was quite reserved and quiet, preferring the company of a book to the wholehearted engagement with others in program activities.
-Because of this, I had initially made the decision not to embark on the leadership opportunity awaiting my friends in the second 2-week session of our summer: a 9-day Boundary Waters canoe trip.
-We were the oldest campers on camp and this trip, to us, was our rite of passage towards becoming camp leaders and potential counselors ourselves.
+As a white, middle class, female-identified young person in the 1990s and early 2000s, I was privileged to benefit from positive youth development programming without all of the prevention strings attached.
+In the nurturing environment of an all-girls summer camp, I built relationships with fellow campers and counselors that were foundational in shaping the person I am today.
+At the age of fifteen I was quite reserved and quiet, preferring the company of a book to the wholehearted engagement with others in program activities.
+Because of this, I had initially made the decision not to embark on the leadership opportunity awaiting my friends in the second two-week session of the summer: a nine-day Boundary Waters canoe trip.
+We were the oldest campers at camp and this trip, to us, was our rite of passage towards becoming camp leaders and potential counselors ourselves.
 I almost didn't go.
 It wasn't until my counselor, one of the leaders assigned to guide the canoe trip, approached me about why I had decided against this formative adventure with the rest of my friends.
 I still remember her sitting on the bench with me, nervously trying to draw me out.
 I honestly didn't have an answer for her, well not one that I had wanted to share.
 I was scared that I wouldn't be able to make it and that I had nothing to contribute.
 She seemed to think otherwise and said that I, out of anyone, would actually thrive.
 I took the weekend to think it over, bought a sleeping bag and signed up for the trip.